mgoddard/docs/v20.2/transaction-retry-error-reference.md

 This page has a list of the transaction retry error codes emitted by CockroachDB.

-Errors with the `SQLSTATE` error code `40001`, along with error messages including the string `restart transaction`, indicate that a transaction failed because it could not be placed into a serializable ordering among all of the currently-executing transactions.
-This usually happens due to a conflict with another concurrent or recent transaction accessing the same data - also known as contention.
-In cases of contention, the transaction needs to be retried by the client as described in [client-side intervention](#client-side-intervention).
+Transaction retry errors use the `SQLSTATE` error code `40001`, and emit error messages including the string `restart transaction`.
+This indicates that a transaction failed because it could not be placed into a [serializable ordering](demo-serializable.html) among all of the currently-executing transactions.
+This usually happens due to a conflict with another concurrent or recent transaction accessing the same data -- also known as contention.
+In cases of contention, the transaction needs to be retried by the client as described in [client-side retry handling](#client-side-intervention).

-In some rare cases, transaction retry errors are caused by internal CockroachDB system states, and not contention.
-This page attempts to gather a complete list of transaction retry error codes, both those caused by
+In some rare cases, however, transaction retry errors are not caused by contention, but by the internal state of the CockroachDB cluster.
+In such cases, other actions may need to be taken above and beyond client-side retries.

+This page attempts to gather a complete list of transaction retry error codes.
 For each error code below, we describe:

-- Why this error is happening
+- Why the error is happening
 - What to do about it

 {{site.data.alerts.callout_info}}